 This course also includes a briefing on the evacuation systems fitted to passenger and hazardous cargo ships.

 You will get the opportunity to wear a SOLAS approved survival suit and lifejacket to experience the equipment fitted to most merchant ships during the pool drills.
 The equipment that is provided in a liferaft is discussed and demonstrated in detail.

 The course is carried out in our training rooms in Paignton, Devon.
 We use various pools in the local area for the wet drills but favour the use of community pools who rely on charity funding in an effort to support them.
-Please note that the pools are chosen for realism and may be outdoor pools but you will be wearing insulated survival suits for the drills.
+Please note that the pools are chosen for realism and may be outdoor pools but you will be wearing insulated survival suits for the drills during the colder months.

 The course starts at 9 a.m. and normally concludes at around 5 p.m.

 Tea, coffee, spring water, fruit squash and biscuits are provided.